-FHA made headlines at the end of 2012 following the revelation that its MMI Fund, which holds the accounts for the single-family programs, had a negative capital ratio.
-Conversely, FHA's multifamily rental and healthcare programs, which are supported by HUD's General and Special Risk Insurance Fund, are fiscally sound.
-The Actuarial Review of the FHA MMI Fund Forward Loans for Fiscal Year 2012, released by HUD on November 16, 2012, confirmed that FHA, like most participants in the mortgage market, is still dealing with fallout from the recent housing crisis.
-FHA's problems may be exacerbated by its traditional countercyclical role and programmatic focus on underserved, minority and first-time homebuyers who may not be able to meet the downpayment or household wealth requirements for private loans.
+FHA made headlines at the end of 2012 following the revelation that its Mutual Mortgage Insurance (MMI) Fund, which holds the accounts for the single-family programs, had a negative capital ratio.
+Conversely, accounts for FHA's multifamily rental and healthcare programs, which are supported by HUD's General and Special Risk Insurance (GI/SRI) Fund, are fiscally sound.
+The Actuarial Review of the FHA MMI Fund Forward Loans for Fiscal Year (FY) 2012, released by HUD on November 16, 2012, confirmed that FHA, like most participants in the mortgage market, is still dealing with fallout from the recent housing crisis.

 MBA firmly believes that FHA has a vital role in the United States' housing finance system and its mission of serving first-time homebuyers and underserved populations and playing a countercyclical role should continue.
 Since its inception in 1934, FHA has enabled more than 40 million families to become homeowners.
-1 In FY 2012, 77 percent of FHA purchase endorsements were to first-time homebuyers and 33 percent were to minority homebuyers.
-According to HMDA data, in 2011, 56 percent of African American homebuyers, and almost 59 percent of Hispanic homebuyers financed their purchases with FHA loans.2 In 2012, applications for government refinance loans (primarily FHA) were almost 15 percent of all refinance applications, while applications for government loans to purchase a home were 37 percent of all purchase applications.3 Thus, recent data confirm that FHA continues to play an especially critical role in providing homeownership opportunities.
+In FY 2012, 77 percent of FHA purchase endorsements were to first-time homebuyers and 33 percent were to minority homebuyers.
+According to Home Mortgage Disclosure Act (HMDA) data, in 2011, 56 percent of African American homebuyers, and almost 59 percent of Hispanic homebuyers financed their purchases with FHA loans.
+In 2012, applications for government refinance loans (primarily FHA) were almost 15 percent of all refinance applications, while applications for government loans to purchase a home were 37 percent of all purchase applications.
+Thus, recent data confirm that FHA continues to play an especially critical role in providing homeownership opportunities.

-Given FHA's negative financial position, this is the proper time to reexamine U.S. housing policy.
+Given the negative financial position for FHA's single-family program, a reexamination of U.S. housing policy is warranted.
 The policy decisions made today will help determine FHA's financial solvency, and whether it can continue to fulfill its traditional mission without taxpayer support.
 Congress, the Obama administration, and other stakeholders will need to consider requisite trade-offs that seek to balance FHA's financial stability against the maintenance of a program that facilitates homeownership for slightly higher risk consumers who might not otherwise be able to qualify for a loan.
-It is within this context that MBA provides this statement evaluating various policy options that FHA could undertake to ensure its long-term viability.
+It is within this context that MBA provides this statement evaluating various policy options that FHA could undertake to ensure the long-term viability of its single-family and multifamily programs.